artiebits.com

 Tools called: [ { function: { name: 'read_file', arguments: [Object] } } ]

-GPT: The `index.js` file contains the main entry point of the application, which is an instance of the `Agent` class.
-The `Agent` class has a list of predefined tools, including the `read_file` tool, which reads the contents of a given relative file path.
+Agent: The `index.js` file contains the main entry point of the application, which sets up the agent functions.
+The agent has a list of predefined tools, including the `read_file` tool, which reads the contents of a given relative file path.

-When you run the application and input a message, it processes the conversation using the `Agent` class, including sending requests to the Ollama API for inference and executing the `read_file` tool if necessary.
+When you run the application and input a message, it processes the conversation using the agent functions, including sending requests to the Ollama API for inference and executing the `read_file` tool if necessary.

 The list_files tool